Caterina Franceschi Ferrucci: Early work and teaching career

 Franceschi sent the eulogistic compositions Esaltazione al pontificato and Amnistia to the new pope, she published political articles in the Bolognese newspaper Il Felsineo, and also published the booklet Della repubblica in Italia: considerazioni out of Milan in 1848.
 She sent letters to Marco Minghetti and, naturally, to her husband and son, in which Franceschi shows a notable liberal and patriotic spirit, and encourages her family to fully carry out their duty as combatants.
 With the Austrian restoration, followed by the defeat of the liberal movement, the moderate Michele adapted to the new climate; thereby saving his own university position from the purges ordered among the Democratic professors by Leopold II, Grand Duke of Tuscany, and also obtaining the position in Italian literature.

 In 1847, Franceschi had published the volume Della educazione morale della donna Italiana in Turin, in which she addresses the topic of women's education.
 Based on the ideas of Vincenzo Gioberti, she affirms that mothers should be the ones to assume the responsibility of their children's education instead of the clerical schools.
 Therefore, it is these same women who need to be educated in order to carry out such a delicate and demanding task.
 The founding principles of education consist of the development of the idea of the good, the true, and the beautiful in the minds of young people, such that it will produce a profound civic and spiritual transformation in generations of Italians.

-In her view, to assign a determinant role in the education of children to the women does not mean to recognize (even implicitly) a social and civil equality between the sexes.
+In her view, assigning a determinant role in the education of children to the women does not equate to recognizing, even implicitly, a social and civil equality between the sexes.
 “Gli uomini s'ebbero in particolar distintivo la forza dell'intelletto e la gagliardia delle membra: noi avemmo dalla natura a dote speciale la soavità degli affetti e la tenerezza del cuore”, ed è “stoltissima l'opinione di quelli, i quali vorrebbero che le donne avessero in comune cogli uomini gli uffici, e gli onori: sicché in luogo di attendere ai casalinghi lavori, e ad allevare i loro figlioli perdessero in gare ambiziose la pace dell'animo, la verecondia, e la dignità della vita.”

-“Men have always had as their defining characteristics, force of intellect and physical strength: we on the other hand have the special gift of softness of affections and tenderness of the heart”, and it is “very wrong, the opinions of those who would want women to have in common with men professions and honors: because, by expecting housewives to work, and to raise their children, they would lose their peace of the soul, chastity, and dignity of life in ambitious competition.”
+“Men have always had as their defining characteristics, force of intellect and physical strength: we on the other hand have the special gift of softness of affections and tenderness of the heart”, and it is very wrong, the opinions of those who would want women to have in common with men professions and honors: because, by expecting housewives to work, and to raise their children, they would lose their peace of the soul, chastity, and dignity of life in ambitious competition.